 brought them to the house of Peter Andersen.
 They were Pilot Sgt Stefan

-Chielewski and Sgt Mirtek Dadej.
+Chmielewski and Sgt Mieczyslaw Dadej.
 Dadej was badly wounded, and an ambulance was

 called for to take him to a nearby Sanatorium for treatment.
 After a while also

 Chmielewski was taken to the sanatorium where he was given a solitary hospital

 room.
 The next day Physiotherapist Lilli Weik entered the room claiming that she

 was a Doctor and talked to Chmielewski.
 He wanted to get out and swim across the

 From the Sanatorium they were sent to Dulag Luft in Oberursel for interrogation

 received a letter from Stalag Luft I in which Chmielewski told her that his POW number

 was 783222 and Sgt Dadej was Gefangenen no. 879.